ibekweprince/ibekweprince/README.md

 ### Hi there 👋

+My name is Prince Ibekwe
+I am currently learning backend development with PHP at Zuri.

 <!--
 **ibekweprince/ibekweprince** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.